Quantum complexity in gravity, quantum field theory, and quantum information science: Dialogue

 \textit{Complexio:} Interesting story.
 However, quantum complexity still seems\ldots complex.
 Complicated.
 I wish there were a simple way to understand and apply it.

-\textit{Sagredo:} I have heard that the holography duality is an equivalence between gravitational physics in a bulk geometry and a quantum theory defined on its boundary.
-Holographic duals usually simplify difficult quantum problems.
+\textit{Sagredo:} I have heard that the holographic duality is an equivalence between gravitational physics in a bulk geometry and a quantum theory defined on its boundary.
+Holographic duals often simplify difficult quantum problems.
 Does quantum complexity have a holographic interpretation?

 \textit{Sofia:} We hope so!
 Quantum complexity has been proposed to have an Einstein-Rosen bridge's (ERB's) volume as a holographic dual.
 An ERB is a spacetime region that connects a maximally extended Schwarzschild black hole's two boundaries.
-In the holographic context, the black hole lives in AdS spacetime and is dual to the thermofield-double state of a CFT on the spacetime's boundary.
+In the holographic context, the black hole is in an asymptotically Anti-de Sitter (AdS) spacetime and is dual to the thermofield-double state of a Conformal Field Theory (CFT) on the spacetime boundary.
 The ERB's volume was proposed to be a holographic dual to the boundary state's quantum complexity \cite{Susskind:2014moa,Stanford:2014jda}.
 More-complicated geometric quantities were conjectured to be dual to quantum complexity, too \cite{Brown:2015bva,Brown:2015lvg,Couch:2016exn,Belin:2021bga,Belin:2022xmt}.

 \textit{Complexio:} Why should I expect the volume to be related to the boundary state's complexity?
 Does any evidence support the conjecture?